WasteManager/Splunk-Install/Install.md

   - enable splunk to start at reboot (must be set up as root)
   - chown -R splunk:splunk /opt/splunk (if perms do not add up)
   - if PID is not dead then kill -9 #PID
+  - 8089 is default management port for splunk
 # Best case run
   - turn on machine
   - Use winscp to move splunk rpm to splunk machine